Updated November 20, 2019

 With the open enrollment period to purchase Obamacare coverage for 2018 in its last few days, millions of Americans are researching the plan options available to them, hoping to find a policy that best meets their benefit needs and budget.

-Many millions who do not qualify for subsidies may be purchasing short term health insurance rather than high deductible health plans to fulfill their needs.
+Many millions who do not qualify for subsidies or Medicaid may be purchasing short term health insurance rather than high deductible health plans to fulfill their needs.

 About 80 percent of Obamacare enrollees make between 100 to 400 percent of the federal poverty level, qualifying them for assistance from the federal government to help pay for their coverage, in the form of premium tax credits and/or cost-sharing reduction subsidies.
 These enrollees will find that after federal assistance, their average premium for a silver-level plan costs about $100 per month.